zapatacomputing/tutorial-qml/README.md

 2. Lab 2: Entanglement Generator
 3. Lab 3: Quantum Circuit Born Machine (QCBM)

 For Lab 3, we have two helper scripts for utility functions (utils.py) and our classical optimizer (pso.py).
-Please make sure that these are in the same folder as the Lab 3 script in order to make sure that we can import functions from these scripts.
+Please make sure these are in the same folder as the Lab 3 script in order to ensure that you can import functions from these scripts.

 ## Installation